.me: Premium domains

 Yahoo! was using me.me for its project Yahoo!
 Meme, but the domain name was taken back by the .me registry when the company closed down the portal.

 Trademark disputes

 In 2008 three trademark cases were filed with the World Intellectual Property Organization Arbitration and Mediation Center.
 All three domain names (creditmutuel.me, porsche.me, and exxonmobil.me) were transferred to the complainants.

 .cg.yu

-Prior to the introduction of .me, the most used domain in Montenegro was the second-level domain .cg.yu under .yu, the Internet domain name of Montenegrin Internet service provider T-Crnogorski Telekom, which was allowed to such organisations.
-The acronym "CG" was used because of the native name for Montenegro, Crna Gora.
-When .yu TLD was phased out, all e-mail addresses ending with @cg.yu were replaced with @t-com.me, and the Web sites moved, variously, mostly under .me.
+Prior to the introduction of .me, the most used domain in Montenegro was the second-level domain .cg.yu under .yu, which was controlled by Montenegrin Internet service provider T-Crnogorski Telekom.
+The abbreviation "CG" was derived from the native name for Montenegro, Crna Gora.
+When the .yu TLD was phased out, all e-mail addresses ending with @cg.yu were replaced with @t-com.me, and websites were also moved to new TLDs, mostly under .me.